Why Couples Should Have More Sex

 It makes you feel loved

 They don't call it making love for nothing.
 Men especially feel validated and loved by some bedroom action, as they value physical intimacy as a way of feeling closer to their partners.
 In fact, intimacy can be a comforting experience.
 Ultimately, desiring your partner and feeling desired in return can be very validating – not to mention a huge confidence boost.

 It boosts your mood

 Oxytocin isn't the only hormone released during intimacy.
 Your body also produces endorphins, which create an overall feeling of happiness.
 Plus, regular physical intimacy helps regulate your brain's cortisol levels, which ultimately reduces stress in your daily life.

 There's even research suggesting that sex actually makes you look and feel younger.
-All of these affects translate into both partners feeling more content, which makes for a more positive, happier partnership.
+All of these effects translate into both partners feeling more content, which makes for a more positive, happier partnership.

 About the Author

 Journalist Natasha Burton has written for Cosmopolitan for Latinas, Maxim, Cosmopolitan.com, and WomansDay.com, among others.
 The author of "101 Quizzes for Couples" and "The Little Black Book of Big Red Flags," she is regularly called on as a relationship expert by various media outlets around the world.